CloudCheckr/Developer-Community/Cost/AwsSppDiscounts/README.md

 ## How the program works

-Uses AWS provided CSV file to add accounts to corresponding Custom Billing Charge buckets.
+Uses AWS provided file to add accounts to corresponding Custom Billing Charge buckets.

 If a Custom Billing Charge bucket is empty, it asks that the Custom Billing Charge be deleted.
 Custom Billing Charges must include at least one account.